 And what of our calculated rate of return?
 It almost certainly understates the true rate of return that Sraffa earned on his investments.

-We assume the account is funded with £4000, as this amount best matches Sraffa's trading, and delivers the most time without excess cash in his account.
-We further assume that Sraffa had access to a line of credit - a necessary fudge so as to accomodate the times when his cash balance goes negative.
+We assume that Sraffa's account is funded with £4000, as this amount best matches Sraffa's trading, and delivers the most time without excess cash in his account.
+We further assume that Sraffa had access to a line of credit so as to accomodate the times when his cash balance goes negative.

 We then debit and credit his trades as before.